eldang/osm_export_import/OSM_tags.md

 ### Points

 This one seems to be all points that are *not* in the Places set.
-I can't be 100% sure because I do see other points in the Geofabrik import that aren't in Weogeo, but the proportion of those seems consistent with them simply having been added recently.
+I can't be 100% sure because I do see other points in the OSM import that aren't in the prepackaged layer, but the proportion of those seems consistent with them simply having been added recently.

 ### Railways